Chapter 9. Connection Points

 6};

-I start with the CDemagogue
+I start with the CDemagogue class: an

 ATL-based, single-threaded-apartment-resident, COM-createable